New Flyer Low Floor: Gasoline

-Hydrogen
+Hydrogen-electric hybrid

 ISE also built the ThunderVolt TB40-HICE, a prototype 40-foot hydrogen-electric hybrid Low Floor.
 This prototype, designated HE40LF, was equipped with the ISE ThunderVolt series hybrid powertrain, using a Ford 6.8L V10 internal combustion engine modified to run on hydrogen, which was in turn coupled to a generator to provide energy for the traction motor and storage battery.
 It was tested by SunLine Transit Agency (who assigned it fleet number 550) and Winnipeg Transit in early 2005 in revenue service.
 The derelict HE40LF was displayed by Ken Porter Auctions in early 2020 and presumably sold for scrap.